STAIRlab/opensees-gallery/opensees_gallery/examples/Example8/index.md

 For initial gravity load analysis, a single load pattern with a linear time series and a single nodal loads is used.

-Boundary conditions are applied using the fixZ command.
-In this case, all the nodes whose z-coordiate is $0.0$ have the boundary condition `{1,1,1}`, fully fixed.
+Boundary conditions are applied using the `fixZ` command.
+In this case, all the nodes whose $z$-coordiate is $0.0$ have the boundary condition `{1,1,1}`, fully fixed.

 A solution algorithm of type Newton is used for the problem.
 The